Roundup: Falcons' Chris Lindstrom broke foot vs. Vikes

 The Atlanta Falcons lost not only their season opener but also their first-round pick to an injury.

 Selected 14th overall, Lindstrom was expected to be a plug-and-play starter along a remade offensive line.
-The rookie made it just 42 plays into his season before those plans could be in jeopardy.
-Lindstrom is likely headed to injured reserve but could return late in the season, per NFL Network's Tom Pelissero.
+He made it just 42 plays into his season before those plans could be in jeopardy.
+Lindstrom will be placed on injured reserve and Jamon Brown will take over at right guard, the team announced.

 - LATEST ANALYSIS